 Indexing, Abstracting, Citation, Archiving

-Since 2019, the materials of the Journal have been placed and archived in the Scientific Electronic Library eLIBRARY.RU digital archive, and are taken into account in the Russian Science Citation Index.
+Since 2019, the materials of the Journal have been placed and archived in the Scientific Electronic Library eLIBRARY.RU digital archive, and are taken into account in the Russian Index of Science Citation (RISC).

 Included in Russian Scientific Digital Library “CyberLeninka.ru”.

 Starting 2022, all articles, which have been published in the Journal are included into Zenodo repository.
 Zenodo is an open-access repository developed under the European OpenAIRE program and operated by CERN.

 The Editorial Board of the Journal is committed to the values of research reputation and high standards of publication activities.
 The editorial staff takes into account the best international and Russian publishing practices.
 The Editorial Board of the Journal in its activities is guided by generally accepted in the international scientific community standards of editorial and publishing ethics, peer review and authorship of scientific publications, which are enshrined in the Declaration of the Association of scientific editors and publishers (ASEP), and in recommendations of the Committee on Publication Ethics (COPE) and Publishing Ethics Resource Kit for editors (PERK) developed by Elsevier publisher.